 Bad Credit Mortgage in Toronto — B-Lender & Private Options for 2026

-A low credit score doesn't have to stop you from owning a home in Toronto. lendsimpl works with B-lenders and private lenders across Ontario who specialize in approving borrowers with bruised credit, past bankruptcies, and consumer proposals.
+A bad credit mortgage in Toronto is possible — lendsimpl works with B-lenders and private lenders across Ontario who specialize in approving borrowers with bruised credit, past bankruptcies, and consumer proposals, even when the major banks say no.

 Declined by your bank?
 We can help.